timOTdev/0010_practical_javascript/notes.md

 1. Objects (can be as complex as you want)
 - {} // todoList, arrays, functions

 2. Primitives (building blocks)
 - String // 'Look at this string!'
 - Number // 1, 2, 3, 4
 - Boolean // true, false
-- Undefined // vallue that hasn't been set yet
+- Undefined // value that hasn't been set yet
 - Null // 'Nothing'

 ## Comparisons with primitives